+Top 8 Popular Chinese TV Brands | China Whisper

 Top 8 Popular Chinese TV Brands

 In the past Chinese products are labeled with “cheap and low quality”.
-However with the development of technology and consumer sentiment revolution, “Made in China” no longer inherently represents cheap, inferior, and unfashionable.
+However with the development of technology and consumer sentiment revolution, “Made in China” no longer inherently represents cheap, inferior, and unfashionable products.
 Some Chinese brands, especially those in electronics, online shopping industry have caught up with their foreign rivals and even begin to surpass them in China and the world.
 The trend can also be seen in television industry.
-Chinese TV brands achieved rapid growth in recent years and Chinese brands TV sets accounted for 30% in the world market in 2016.
+Chinese TV brands achieved rapid growth in recent years and Chinese brands TV sets accounted for 30% in the world market in 2019.
 If you want to buy a new TV set, it is time to consider Chinese TV brands.
 Below are the top 8 most popular Chinese TV brands in the world.

 1. Hisense 海信

 Hisense is a famous Chinese TV brands based in Qingdao, Shandong province.
 It is a state-owned company founded in 1969 and now a multinational electronics manufacturer.
 Hisense TV is the best-selling TV brands in China now.
+In 2019, Hisense accounts for 7% market share in the world.

 2. TCL

 TCL is short for “The Creative Life”.
 It is one of the World’s best-selling TV brands.
 TCL was founded in 1981 in Huizhou city, Guangdong Province.
-It ranks after Hisense in sales in the world in 2016 and its brand value is 12.7 billion yuan.
+It ranks after Samsung and LG, with 8% in the world market in year 2019.

 3. Skyworth 创维

 Skyworth was established in Shenzhen, Guangdong province in 1988.
 It is one of the world’s top six color TV brands.
-Its brand value reaches to USD12.2 billion yuan in 2016.
+Its brand value reaches to USD19.5 billion in 2018.

 4. Haier 海尔

 Haier TV brand is owned by Haier Group Corporation (founded in 1984) in Qingdao, Shandong province.
-The company is famous for its good quality and excellent after-service.
-Haier is also the world’s No. 1 major appliance brand and produces various household appliances.
+This TV company is famous for its good quality and excellent after-service.
+Haier is also the world’s No. 1 major appliance brand and produces various household appliances such as refrigerator.

 5. Changhong 长虹